How to create your own testing environment using the command line tool Vagrant

 Installing Vagrant

-Next, install Vagrant.
+Next, we'll install Vagrant.

 Download it from the following site: